home-assistant/developers.home-assistant/docs/auth_auth_module.md

 > We currently only support built-in mfa auth modules.
 Support for custom auth modules might arrive in the future.

-Multi-facor Auth modules are defined in `homeassistant/auth/mfa_modules/<name of module>.py`.
+Multi-factor Auth modules are defined in `homeassistant/auth/mfa_modules/<name of module>.py`.
 The auth module will need to provide an implementation of the `MultiFactorAuthModule` class.

 For an example of a fully implemented auth module, please see [insecure_example.py](https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/auth/mfa_modules/insecure_example.py).